Skip to content

 Document Organization

 SOPs are not the only documents pharmaceutical companies must track.
-Issues, batch records, employee training records, and more documents all make up parts of standard operations.
-A good QMS manages these documents to reduce the operational clutter and provide universal access to required documents by everyone in the organization.
-Rather than rush mail orders, faxes and scanned photos emailed to employees in other offices, a cloud based QMS give access to documents to each member of your business and enables swift transference of those same documents to third parties.
+Issues, batch records, employee training records, and other documents all make up parts of standard operations.
+A good eQMS manages documents to reduce operational clutter and provides appropriate access to approved parties.

 SOP Management

-SOPs are integral to training and part of a document management system, but have their own unique needs.
-A good QMS will anticipate and fulfill these needs.
-This includes training systems on the SOPs, processes to facilitate collaborative reviewing of the SOPs, and universal access no matter where employees are working.
+SOPs are integral to training and are part of a document management system, but they have their own unique needs.
+A good eQMS will anticipate and fulfill these needs.
+They include training systems on the SOPs, processes to facilitate collaborative reviewing of the SOPs, and universal access no matter where employees are working.

 Data Management